saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/api-handlers.md

 # API Handlers

-Saleor Apps are meant to work in serverless environment, where Cloud Functions are the foundations of server-side code.
+Saleor Apps are meant to work in a serverless environment, where Cloud Functions are the foundations of server-side code.

-Currently, Saleor heavily relies on Next.js, but in the future, other platforms will be supported.
+Currently, Saleor heavily relies on Next.js, but other platforms will be supported in the future.

 ## Required handlers

-Saleor requires 2 endpoints to be available for a standalone app:
+Saleor requires two endpoints to be available for a standalone app:

 - Manifest endpoint - Returns JSON object with app properties, like its name or permissions.
 [Read more](https://docs.saleor.io/docs/3.x/developer/extending/apps/manifest)
-- Register endpoint - During the installation process, Saleor sends `POST` request with auth token to this endpoint.
+- Register endpoint - During installation, Saleor sends a `POST` request with auth token to this endpoint.
 [Read more](https://docs.saleor.io/docs/3.x/developer/extending/apps/installing-apps#installation-using-graphql-api)

 ## Built-in API handlers

-To hide Saleor internal logic, app-sdk provides handlers factories.
+To hide Saleor's internal logic, app-sdk provides handlers factories.
 They should work with minimal configuration, leaving App creators space for domain logic.

 ### Manifest handler factory

-Example usage of manifest handler in Next.js
+Here is an example usage of a manifest handler in Next.js:

 ```typescript
 // pages/api/manifest.ts